cberri/Quanty-cFOS/README.md

   <img width="924" height="412" src="static/cover.jpg">
 </p

-The *Quanty-cFOS.ijm* is an ImageJ/Fiji tool developed to count specifically cFOS labelled cells in fixed brain slices or more generally to count any cell marker in 2D fluorescent images or on Maximum Intensity Projections (MIP) in an unbiased meter.
-For flexibility reasons this tool is implemented as a macro-set (IJ1) for Image/Fiji (tested on version 1.53c and above)
+The *Quanty-cFOS.ijm* is an ImageJ/Fiji tool developed to count specifically cFOS labelled cells in fixed brain slices or more generally to count cell markers in 2D fluorescent images or on Maximum Intensity Projections (MIP) in an unbiased meter.
+For flexibility reasons this tool is implemented as a macro-set (IJ1) for Image/Fiji (tested on version 1.53s and above)

-The Quanty-cFOS tool uses two different cell detection methods:
+The Quanty-cFOS tool uses two different segmentation methods:

 1.  ***StarDist 2D***: ImageJ/Fiji plugin based on the *Versatile* (Fluorescent-Nuclei) interference applied on the raw images ( https://imagej.net/StarDist).
 The model can be easily customized by training your own StarDist Neural Network and imported in ImageJ/Fiji.
 Please check the StarDist Jupyter Notebook (https://github.com/maweigert/neubias_academy_stardist)
 2.  ***ilastik Pixel Classification Workflow***: The probability map can be generated using the *Pixel Classification* workflow in the *ilastik* software (open source) and loaded in addition to the raw images (https://www.ilastik.org/documentation/pixelclassification/pixelclassification).
 The probability map is thresholded and used as a input for the cell counting.